Introduction to Fencing with the Medieval Longsword (Longsword 101)

 Students in our Core Concepts in German Longsword classes will be working with partners in training exercises, meaning they will be striking at one another, and as such, appropriate protective equipment will be required before entering this training group.
 (See our page on “required protective equipment” for all the details.)
 While we do not conduct “bouting” in this class, exercises will consist of structured drills meant to simulate certain aspects of fencing “free play” and prepare students for sparring.

 Students in our Open Floor and Advanced Training sessions will take part in bouting/free play exercises, once they have completed the requisite “sparring authorization” with an instructor, and have their own full set of HEMA protective equipment.

 We know new students are eager to start swinging swords and experience the adrenaline rush of a “real” sword fight.
 (Although it is very important to realize that what we do here is a friendly recreational game, not real fighting.)
 However, we pride ourselves in training with, and practicing actual historical fencing technique, rather than just handing students a sword and letting them make do with whatever techniques come to mind.
 Think of our historical fencing classes as piano lessons: It’s going to be a while before you’re ready to play your first concert.
 However, students who are diligent and dedicated in their training can expect to be ready for sparring after about 8 to 12 weeks of practice.
 We want to ensure that when you’re ready to take that step, you have all of the skill, training, and support necessary to make your first “real sword fight” fun, productive, and exciting, rather than frightening and confusing.

 What should I wear?
 What should I bring?

-Students should wear comfortable athletic clothing.
+To take part in the four-week class, students should wear comfortable athletic clothing.
 Closed toed non-marking athletic shoes are required for all attendees.
 Please, do not wear boots or sandals.

 I have more questions, how do I get into contact with you?